 SPELD NSW | Support for Specific Learning Difficulties

-We are parents, teachers, tutors and professionals with a shared commitment to early identification, effective intervention and support for children and adults with specific learning difficulties, like dyslexia.
+We are committed to early identification, effective intervention and support for children and adults with specific learning difficulties, like dyslexia

 Upcoming Workshops